nixinator/katacoda-scenarios/nixos-org-homepage/intro.md

-Environments with Nix Shell - Learning Nix pt 1
+Environments with Nix Shell - Build the nixos-homepage

-Transcribed from
+We use nix-shell to setup all the tooling and data needed to build the nixos home page.

 https://github.com/NixOS/nixos-homepage